thomaspinckney3/cs4501/Project3.md

 If you're not careful and mehthodical, you'll quickly end up with a mess.
 I recommend you do the following:

+- design your web interface first -- sketch on a piece of paper what info you want to show, where it will be relative to the other content etc.

+- start with building the web interface tier first to define what your experience services need to return.
+Then build the experience service to provide the data your web interface needs.

-- develop and test each tier independently, from the bottom up.
+- develop and test each tier independently.
 That means that if you make changes to your low-level API, test it carefully before moving on to changes in the experience services tier.
 You don't want to change every tier and then try things and not know why things are failing.

 - make sure to carefully start your containers each time with the right --link and --name arguments.